MeesEgberts/next-forms/packages/next-server-actions/README.md

 # next-server-actions 📝

-**Type-safe form handling for Next.js — effortless server action validation with Zod, built-in middleware, and great developer ergonomics.**
+**Type-safe server action handling for Next.js — effortless server action validation with Zod, built-in middleware, and great developer ergonomics.**

 `next-server-actions` is a lightweight utility designed to make working with [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) easier and more enjoyable.
 It provides a clean API for managing form submissions, validation, middleware, and error handling — all with minimal boilerplate.